Rinoahu/POEM_py3k/demo/README.md

  3. Look at your data: your full network should now look like this
- ![Visualization of core operons](demo/afg.png) *Figure 2: visualization of core operons from demo assembly file in cytoscape*
+ ![Visualization of core operons](demo/afg.png) *Figure 2: visualization of core operons from demo assembly file in cytoscape* You are now ready to use your own data!